argunsah/SpineS_manualAnnotationTool/README.md

 # SpineS_manualAnnotationTool
 Manual Dendritic Feature and Tracing Tool

+Load Data
+After aadjusting the contrast, close the window using X, do not use Adjust button.

 For Tracing:

 Pick a couple point on the dendritic branch of interest using left mouse click.
 (More points longer waiting time)